Reincarnation: Reincarnation and science

 The 14th Dalai Lama has stated his belief that it would be difficult for science to disprove reincarnation.

 While there has been no scientific confirmation of the physical reality of reincarnation, where the subject has been discussed, there are questions of whether and how such beliefs may be justified within the discourse of science and religion.
 Some champions of academic parapsychology have argued that they have scientific evidence even while their detractors have accused them of practicing a form of pseudoscience.
 Skeptic Carl Sagan asked the Dalai Lama what he would do if a fundamental tenet of his religion (reincarnation) were definitively disproved by science.
 The Dalai Lama answered, "If science can disprove reincarnation, Tibetan Buddhism would abandon reincarnation ... but it's going to be mighty hard to disprove reincarnation."
-Sagan considered claims of memories of past lives to be worthy of research, although he considered reincarnation to be an unlikely explanation.
+Sagan considered claims of memories of past lives to be worthy of research, although he considered such unlikely.